 The aim of the programme is to priorities vulnerable individuals and groups so that emerging issues can be addressed in order to prevent problems from developing in the future.

-The sessions are designed to bring children and young people out of the conditions of being unskilled, unemployed, unaware and untrained by providing drop-in centres that offer opportunities to participate in bespoke support training and mentoring workshop sessions of:
+The sessions are designed to bring children and young people out of the conditions of being unskilled, unemployed, unaware and untrained by providing one-to-one support and group workshops.

 Sow A Seed (SAS) is a youth development charitable trust.
 It has been established to provide practical help and encouragement to children…Read more